python-trio/trio/docs/source/reference-hazmat.rst

 async I/O. :mod:`trio.hazmat` exposes these APIs in a relatively direct way, so as to allow maximum power and flexibility for higher level code.
-However, this means that the exact API provided may vary depending on what system trio is running on.
+However, this means that the exact API provided may vary depending on what system Trio is running on.

 Universally available API